netsys-lab/scion-browser/README.md

 - [Presentation](https://docs.google.com/presentation/d/1WOG8_PZ0plRXJO1rmgy-g2BhmfGkdW0j9SC0UPZ9W5M/edit?usp=sharing)
 - [Browser Demo Video](https://drive.google.com/file/d/1ecuKRqZxcQujaOwI1KhVlhBcoWTv-BMv/view?usp=sharing)

-## Milestone 3 - Implementation of PANAPI and RHINE into the SCION Browser
+## Milestone 3 - Implementation of PANAPI and DoQoS with RHINE into the SCION Browser

+This milestone combines the implementation of PANAPI and DoQoS with RHINE into the SCION Browser.

+- Presentation

 ### Implementation of PANAPI into Brave

 PANAPI support is added to the SCION browser, to enable both automatic and user-configured path selection to meet the applications and users requirements (e.g. minimizing page load time or CO2 footprint).

+- Setup Instructions
-- Comparison of PLT with and without PANAPI
+- Demo Video: Comparison of PLT with and without PANAPI
-- Demo Video

-### Implementation of RHINE into Brave
+### Implementation of DoQoS with RHINE into Brave

-RHINE support is added to the SCION browser to enable privacy preserving DNS lookups pointing to SCION addresses.
+DoQoS (DNS-over-QUIC-over-SCION) with RHINE support is added to the SCION browser to enable privacy preserving DNS lookups pointing to SCION addresses.

+- Setup Instructions
-- Demonstration of DNS lookup with RHINE in the browser.
+- Demo Video: DNS lookup with DoQoS and RHINE in the browser.